U.S. Equal Employment Opportunity Commission

 No, a FOIA request may be made in any language.

-No special form is required to make a FOIA request; however the request must be in writing and thoroughly describe the requests sought.
+No special form is required to make a FOIA request; however the request must state FOIA or Freedom of Information Act in writing and thoroughly describe the requests sought.

 After EEOC receives your FOIA request, you will receive a letter acknowledging the request with an assigned tracking number.
 If we require additional information before it can begin to process your request, we will contact you.
 EEOC typically searches for records in response to your request and then reviews those records to determine which - and what parts of each - can be released.
 We will redact, or withhold any information protected from disclosure by one of the FOIA's nine exemptions.
 The releasable records will then be sent to you.